What Are the Complications of Diabetes?

 Diabetes is not just a singular condition but a complex interplay of factors that can lead to a range of complications, both chronic and acute.

-The chronic complications that develop over time can have severe consequences if left untreated, affecting vital organs like kidneys, nerves, eyes, and heart.
-These complications have the potential to compromise the quality of life and lead to irreversible damage.
+Chronic complications that develop over time can have severe consequences if left untreated.
+They can affect vital organs like kidneys, nerves, eyes, and hearts, potentially compromising quality of life and leading to irreversible damage.

 This is where Fitterfly comes in to help you take charge and manage your diabetes like a pro.
 This program, curated by expert diabetologists, nutritionists, physiotherapists, and psychologists, offers a holistic approach to managing diabetes and its associated complications.

-Understanding that the journey of diabetes management is unique for each individual, Fitterfly acknowledges the varying factors contributing to complications – age, duration of diabetes, lifestyle, and more.
+Understanding that each individual’s journey of diabetes management is unique, Fitterfly acknowledges the varying factors contributing to complications—age, duration of diabetes, lifestyle, and more.

 By tailoring its approach to individual needs, Fitterfly’s Diabetes Care Program offers personalized care that takes into account these factors, ultimately fostering a greater chance of successful management.